Stone Age rock carvings

-The earliest art from North Africa is carvings of Sahara desert starting about 10,000 BC.
+The earliest art from North Africa is carvings of giraffes and other animals on stones in the Sahara desert starting about 10,000 BC.
 At about the same time in West Asia, artists were also carving animals onto rock faces.
 By about 7500 BC, Egyptian artists were also carving on rocks, especially in Upper Egypt (southern Egypt).

 Around 3000 BC, Egyptian artists began to create their own rock walls to carve and paint, by building stone buildings.
 Most of the buildings we have left are mastabas, which were the burial places of rich people when they died.
 The pictures carved and painted on the walls of these mastabas were supposed to help the dead person out when he or she reached the next world, where the Egyptians thought you lived after you died in this world.
 So the paintings showed all sorts of things that people did in their regular lives.